M. Ranga Rao

 M. Ranga Rao (26 April 1932 – 3 August 1990) was a prominent Indian composer who predominantly worked in Kannada cinema.
 Rao was known for his mellifluous scores and lilting tunes backed with strong classical nuances.
-"Ranga Rao" composed tunes for approximately 100 films in Kannada cinema.
+Rao composed tunes for approximately 100 films in Kannada cinema.

 Personal life

 Early life

 Ranga Rao was born in a small village in Andhra Pradesh on 15 October 1932.
 He learnt the art of playing Veena instrument at a very young age.
 His inspiration was his mother, Rangamma.
 He graduated with Diploma in Mechanical Engineering stream.

 Family

 M. Ranga Rao was married to Syamala Devi and they have two sons and two daughters.
 His wife, Syamala, died five months after her husband's death in 1991.